akarazhev/crypto-scout-test/doc/0.0.1/issue/1-test-doc-write.md

 # Issue 1: Write documentation of the `crypto-scout-test` production ready library

-The `crypto-scout-test` project has been implemented to provide mock data and to manage of podman compose service for testing.
+The `crypto-scout-test` project has been implemented to provide mock data and to manage of podman compose service for testing and will be used in the `crypto-scout` project as the dependency in `test` scope.
 So let's write professional documentation of the `crypto-scout-test` project that it is ready for production.
 Provide project description for the `github` repository.

 ## Roles